AdaCore/gnatstudio/docs/users_guide/editing.rst

 A more interesting example is when we want to extract the code to print the details of the invoice.
-This code depends on one local variable and the parameter to `Print_Owing`.
-When we select lines 54 to 57 and extract it into a new `Print_Details` subprogram, GPS automatically decides which variables to extract and whether they should become parameters of the new subprogram or local variables.
-In the former case, it also automatically decides whether to create `"in"`, `"out"` or `"in out"` parameters.
-If there's a single `"out"` parameter, GPS automaticallys create a function instead of a procedure.
+This code depends on one local variable and the parameter to :command:`Print_Owing`.
+When we select lines 54 to 57 and extract it into a new :command:`Print_Details` subprogram, GPS automatically decides which variables to extract and whether they should become parameters of the new subprogram or local variables.
+In the former case, it also automatically decides whether to create :samp:`in`, :samp:`out` or :samp:`in out` parameters.
+If there's a single :samp:`out` parameter, GPS automatically creates a function instead of a procedure.

 GPS uses the same name for the local variable for the parameters.
 Often, it makes sense to recompile the new version of the source and apply the